MonicaF99/Assignment1/README.md

   else:
    reach it
    grab it
-   if(the nearest wall in on the left):
+   if(the nearest wall is on the left):
     move the block behind turning right
     release the block
     turn behind